Quail Research Project

 - If available, a small muscle samples will be taken and stored in 70% ethanol for DNA analysis at a later date.
 The balance of the material can then be discarded, returned to the freezer, or sent to another institution with an interest in the samples;

-- When analysis is completed, a report will be written and submitted to SSAA National outlining the species, sex and age characteristics of the birds shot at different locations and times through the season.
-The information will also be used to inform the decision-making process for the 2014 quail season.
+- When analysis is completed, a report will be written outlining the species, sex and age characteristics of the birds shot at different locations and times through the season.
+The information will also be used to inform the decision-making process for future quail seasons.

-If you would like to participate in this year’s SSAA Quail Research Project and collect samples from some of the birds that you harvest, please email firstname.lastname@example.org and provide your name, email address and the town/city in which you live.
+If you would like to participate in this year’s SSAA Quail Research Project and collect samples from some of the birds that you harvest, please email the Project Coordinator and provide your name, email address and the town/city in which you live.

 Information relevant to the project and proposed sample collections points will be sent out via email as the season progresses.
-General enquiries regarding the research project can also be made to the above email address or by phoning Matthew Godson on 08 8272 7100.
+General enquiries regarding the research project can also be made to the Project Coordinator.

-Participants are asked to take samples from birds that they harvest during the 2013 season.
+Participants are asked to take samples from birds that they harvest during this year’s season.
 Individual samples (head and one whole wing) should be labelled and placed within zip-lock-type bags and frozen.
-Using a permanent pen/marker, label each individual sample with the date and location (nearest town) from which the sample bird was harvested (see Figure 1).
+Using a permanent pen/marker, label each individual sample with the date and location (nearest town) from which the sample bird was harvested.

 Information can be recorded on either a piece of paper included inside the bag or on the outside of the bag itself.
 Whichever method is chosen, it is important that the labelling is clear and permanent.